The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/0173f2aab1acf5f216a320d8fb13cd40f611271087a5fcf9651ce3090250a773.png

-The predictions fit the training data reasonably well, and the forecast looks like a reasonable projection of the data, based on the assumption that the long-term trend will continue.
+The predictions fit the training data reasonably well, and the forecast looks like a reasonable projection, based on the assumption that the long-term trend will continue.

 Now, from the vantage point of the future, let’s see how accurate this forecast turned out to be.
 Here is are the predicted and actual values for the five-year interval from July 2019.